Fall 2024 Course Descriptions

 Course Description:

-TRAVEL TO LONDON: May 13-22, 2024
+TRAVEL TO LONDON: May 2025

 Ideas about sex and gender were changing in England as the eighteenth century folded into the nineteenth.
 As medical ideas altered, as the notion of the individual became cemented, and as a consumer culture grew, the way people thought about gender changed.
 This period saw the creation of separate spheres for men and women and this transformed expectations for each gender and thus influenced people’s family lives, work experiences, and sense of self.
 This class looks at how ideas about gender were refracted through objects and spaces, not only because societies imprint their gender expectations on objects, but because during this period things had come to matter more to the British.
-We will examine changing gender roles and expectations as revealed in class specific fashions in clothing and in design.
-We will explore the ways place mattered by looking at how the home and institutions such as brothels, public schools, and department stores presented a blueprint for gender ideals and realities.
+We will examine changing gender roles and expectations as revealed in class specific fashions in clothing and in design and as refracted through imperial expansion.
+We will explore the ways place mattered by looking at how the home and institutions such as brothels, universities, and department stores presented a blueprint for gender ideals and realities.
 We will also look at how these ideas were reinforced through law, which both policed sexual mores and protected the established gender hierarchy.

 The only way to truly understand the power of these objects is to see them, so this class, after meeting once a week during the semester, will travel to London for a week.
 We will go to museums that show what people wore and how they utilized space, both in private and in public.
 We will frequent the restaurants that bachelors did and have high tea, the purview of the female sex.
 We will also visit the houses, palaces, streets, and stores that the men and women of the period wandered among.
 This course aims to have students emerge with a critical sense of the ways ideas about gender are historically constructed, to make them critical readers of primary and secondary sources, and to have them think about the way these ideas are presented to the public in situ.